 One NODE platform with Chroma module.
 At this level you'll receive your very own Chroma sensor module, AND we'll include the NODE platform so you can start using it right away.
 We're skipping right to the goods.
-With your support, we'll be able to ship the finished technology very soon.Estimated delivery:Add $15 USD to ship outside the US
+With your support, we'll be able to ship the finished technology very soon.Estimated delivery:Ships anywhere in the world

-One NODE platform with Chroma module and one Bluetooth 4.0 USB dongle that let you scan color to any PC or Mac.Estimated delivery:Add $15 USD to ship outside the US
+One NODE platform with Chroma module and one Bluetooth 4.0 USB dongle that let you scan color to any PC or Mac.Estimated delivery:Ships anywhere in the world

 50 backers Limited (50 left of 100)

 Have a geek in the family you want to make especially happy?
 Wondering what to get for yourself this Christmas?
 At this level you'll receive advanced holiday delivery of one NODE platform with Chroma.
 Just in time for Christmas 2012, we'll work around the clock to finish and ship a limited number of these special incentives. *Please note that international backers may experience longer shipping times.
-We'll work hard, but we can't guarantee a specific delivery date.Estimated delivery:Add $30 USD to ship outside the US
+We'll work hard, but we can't guarantee a specific delivery date.Estimated delivery:Ships anywhere in the world

 - (32 days)